 And among them were the women, young girls, old widows, sisters and mothers and daughters, all shockingly unchaperoned by husbands or uncles, yet each one unashamed and joyful, hugging the men like equals, and being called “sister” in turn.
 I don’t know where he picked you all up from, and what made you all follow him.
 I never asked I suppose.
 For what could you say?
 You just had to look at him, his dark eyes fierce and urgent.
 You just had to hear him speak, the authority and forcefulness of his voice.

 I met my greatest friends among that crowd of disaffected youths and disillusioned elders.
-And not only the women, Miriam of Magdala, the sisters Miriam and Martha, Salome and Joanna.
+And not only the women, the extraordinary Miriam of Magdala, the wealthy sisters Miriam and Martha, the Thunderers’ mother Shalome and the King’s steward Yoanna.
 I remember them all, their joy and their tears.
 Their laughter and their bitter grief.
-But I remember the men too, Simon Kephas with his raucous peasant humour and his child-like earnestness.
+But I remember the men too, Shimon the Rock with his raucous peasant humour and his child-like earnestness.
 The two “Sons of Thunder” who would laugh uproariously when we clutched ours ears pretending to be deafened when they asked Yeshua a question.
-Simon the Zealot who said a prayer every day for his old comrades, and could not see a beggar without trying to give him all the money we had.
-Even Yudas with his excitement about the future; his words bursting out of him like a spring, talking late into the night about the kingdom to come.
+Shimon the Zealot who said a prayer every day for his old comrades, and could not see a beggar without trying to give him all the money we had.
+Even Yudah with his excitement about the future; his words bursting out of him like a spring, talking late into the night about the kingdom to come.
 I mourn him the most.

 Where are they now?
 Scattered, murdered, imprisoned.
 The old world has been wiped clean, and the new world – we do not yet know what to expect.
 He promised pain and suffering, persecution and war.
 And we have certainly seen that, more than our worst fears.
 But then he said we would see a new earth, a new kingdom.
 And he himself would reign from heaven.